mohdsaqibansari/Verilog/README.md

 # Verilog
-In thi repository, I will be sharing my journey of VERILOG.
+In this repository, I will be sharing my journey of VERILOG.